tenancy/docs/docs/hyn/5.2/installation.md

 ```

 Most often it makes sense to use either `system` or `tenant` as your default database connection setting; this is `DB_CONNECTION` in your `.env` file.
 This environment variable is assigned to the `default` key in the `config/database.php` configuration file.
+When setting the default database to system or tenant you do not need to use Laravel default `mysql` anymore.
+You can use for `mysql` and `system` the same settings, but it doesn't have to be.

 In case you use the `tenant` make sure to enable [early identification](identification) and configure
 a decent [fallback](fallback) later on.